hellerve/blog/wip/A_Bad_Idea.md

 That was super cool to me, and I added a simplified version in zepto.
-Because the [procedure that loads source files](https://github.com/zepto-lang/zepto/blob/master/zepto/load.zp) is written in zepto itself, I was able to just add a quick check to the loader that sees whether the source file starts with a `#lang` directive and whether any function is registered that promises to be able to transform that code.
+Because the [procedure that loads source files](https://github.com/zepto-lang/zepto/blob/master/zepto/load.zp) is written in zepto itself, I was able to just add a quick check to the loader that sees whether the source file starts with a `#lang` directive and if any function is registered that promises to be able to transform that code.
 It is then passed onto the function, which is expected to return regular S-expressions—another lisp-y construct—that we can then expand and evaluate as